-- Delay of sanctions pending appeal: At the discretion of the dean of students, any sanctions imposed at the hearing may be delayed pending a decision on an appeal.
+- Delay of sanctions pending appeal: At the discretion of the VP/Dean, any sanctions imposed at the hearing may be delayed pending a decision on an appeal.

 - Judicial Appeals Board

 All appeals of hearing decisions are decided by the Judicial Appeals Board.
-The Appeals Board consists of these five members: the dean of students; the associate dean for undergraduate studies; one faculty member appointed by the provost; the Student Government Association president or, in his or her absence, the vice-president; and the Student Action Committee chair.
+The Appeals Board consists of these five members: the VP/Dean; the associate dean for undergraduate studies; one faculty member appointed by the provost; the Goucher Student Government president or, in his or her absence, the vice-president; and the Student Action Committee chair.
 The Appeals Board shall have the power to affirm, reverse, or modify the decision and/or the sanction(s) imposed or to remand the decision to the Judicial Board or hearing officer for further consideration.

 - Appeal Procedures